 The Day of Your Marriage-Based Adjustment of Status Interview

 By , J.D.
+University of Washington School of Law

-If the interview goes well—your marriage is obviously the real thing, you do not fall into any of the grounds for inadmissibility, and your documents are in order—the interview can take as little as 20 minutes, and result in an approval for a green card.
-You will be approved for either permanent residence or, if you have been married for less than two years or entered the U.S. on a fiancé visa, what's called conditional residence (which expires in two years unless you take steps to convert it to permanent residency).
+If the AOS interview goes well—your marriage is obviously the real thing, you do not fall into any of the grounds for inadmissibility, and your documents are in order—the interview can take as little as 20 minutes, and result in approval for a green card.
+You will either be approved for permanent residence or, if you have been married for less than two years or entered the U.S. on a K-1 fiancé visa, what's called conditional residence (which expires in two years unless you take steps to convert it to permanent residency).

 The appointment notice will look much like the one below.
 Read the notice carefully.
 Your local USCIS office might have added new or different requirements.